Allan Sherman: Decline

 In 1966, Sherman visited Australia.
 He did a television series in Melbourne, Victoria, for a live audience.
 During the performance, he sang a parody of "Molly Malone."
-It included a play on the word "but" (butt) which did not elicit a laugh.
+It included a play on the word "but" (butt) that did not elicit a laugh.
 What Sherman did not know is that Australians use the word "bum" where Americans would say "butt" (although usage of the word "butt" has since become widespread in Australia).
 Otherwise, Sherman was well received by the audience.
-Afterward, he met with some of his fans and signed at least one autograph.

-In 1969, Sherman wrote the book and lyrics – with music by Albert Hague – for The Fig Leaves Are Falling, a flop Broadway musical that ran only four performances, despite direction by George Abbott and a cast that included Barry Nelson, Dorothy Loudon, and David Cassidy.
-In 1973, Sherman published The Rape of the A*P*E*, which detailed his point of view on American Puritanism and the sexual revolution.
+In 1969, Sherman wrote the book and lyrics – with music by Albert Hague – for The Fig Leaves Are Falling, a Broadway musical.
+The production was a flop that ran only four performances, despite being helmed by acclaimed director George Abbott and a cast that included established stars Barry Nelson, Dorothy Loudon, and David Cassidy.
+In 1973, Sherman published The Rape of the A*P*E*, which detailed his opinions on American religious fanaticism and the sexual revolution.

 In 1971, Sherman was the voice of Dr. Seuss's The Cat in the Hat for the animated television special.
 He reprised the role for Dr. Seuss on the Loose, his last project before his death.